 3 major conditions helped by CBD

 1. Epileptic Disorders

-Both THC and CBD inhibit synaptic transmission, or changes the way that neurons in your brain release and absorb other chemicals.
-CBD has also been found to help increase the efficacy of other common anti-epileptic drugs and is known to be neuroprotective.
-It helps keep brain cells healthy and reduces cell damage.
+The drug is named Epidiolex, and it has already shown favorable results for patients with Dravet syndrome and Lennox-Gastaut syndrome.
+In other research, CBD has been found to increase the efficacy of other common anti-epileptic drugs and is known to be neuroprotective.
+In theory, this helps keep brain cells healthy and reduces cell damage.

 2. Schizophrenia and Psychotic Disorders

 The topics of schizophrenia and psychosis have long been major points of contention in cannabis medicine.
 You might find it surprising, then, that CBD is anti-psychotic.
 A 2015 review published in Schizophrenia Research suggested that CBD’s ability to reduce the psychoactive qualities of THC may also be helpful for schizophrenia patients.

 THC affects brain regions like the hippocampus and prefrontal cortex.
 The THC activity in these regions is thought to contribute to the herb’s psychoactive effects.
 Incidentally, these brain regions are also implicated in schizophrenia.
 The review suggests that it is possible that the opposite effects of CBD and THC in this region could provide a new window into new schizophrenia research.

 Coupled with traditional medication, early trials with CBD as a supplemental treatment for schizophrenia were successful with an impressive safety profile.
 The potent anti-inflammatory properties of CBD may also lend to its anti-psychotic properties.
 Psychosis has been linked to increased inflammation in the brain.